nikarc/ConnecTix/README.md

 ## Motivation

 I am building this as way to refresh/update my knowlege on the technologies involved, namely `React` and `graphql` as well as Redux.

+## Todo

+* Venue page - `/venues/:venue-name` a landing page for the venue to display a calendar with upcoming events
+* Order Confirmation Page - `/confirmation?orderId` to show order details and next steps